rocket_dyn_templates::minijinja

 env.add_template("index.html", "Hello {{ name }}!").unwrap();

 Note that there are situations where the interface of this method is too restrictive as you need to hold on to the strings for the lifetime of the environment.
+This methodl fails if the template has a syntax error.
 To address this restriction use add_template_owned.

 pub fn add_template_owned<N, S>( &mut self, name: N, source: S, ) -> Result<(), Error>